Evenfall-Tech/Crosslight/docs/notes/2023_08_21_project_structure.md

 #### c/core

 The core Crosslight interface with definitions for nodes, languages, etc.
+All structures from the C libraries need to be allocated with malloc, because users may delete them with free.

 > **Note:**
 - Defines target property `target_lang` pointing to the language declaration header file.